developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 							</General>

-This enables the regular expressions engine for translation to EMML 1.0 syntax based on an XML file called `RegEx.xml`.
-After EB installation, the regular expressions engine can be found on the device at `\Program Files\EnterpriseBrowser\Config\RegEx.xml`.
+This enables the regular expressions engine for translation to EMML 1.0 syntax, which is stored in an XML file called `RegEx.xml`.
+After EB installation, the regular expressions engine can be found on the device at `\Program Files\EnterpriseBrowser\Config\RegEx.xml`. **Applies only to Windows Mobile/CE devices**.

+> **Warning: Do not alter the RegEx.xml file in any way**.

-&#51;. **Verify that the [Engine in Use]() parameter contains a value of 'Webkit' (as below) to enable the correct rendering engine**:
+**&#51;.
+Verify that the [Engine in Use]() parameter contains a value of 'Webkit' (as below) to enable the correct rendering engine**:

 		:::xml